shadowed1/ChromeOS_PowerControl/README.md

 Reformatted status for better readability.
 Added post-install notes for BatteryControl and GPUControl.`<br><br>
 - 0.19: `Added SleepControl - control how long ChromeOS can remain idle before sleeping; irrespective of system sleep settings.
 Removed Intel Turbo Boost questions from installer but keeping the options to toggle in PowerControl.`
+- 0.20: `Added dimming feature for SleepControl.
+Fixed SleepControl not switching between power and battery modes.
+Fixed some minor typos.
+Added delay on startup for SleepControl.
+Improved audio detection for sleep prevention.`

 <br>